gitter-badger/Combo/README.md

-combo
+Combo
 =====

-A card matching game for iPhone.
+A card matching game for iPhone and iPad.